patricknakayama/Automated_ELK_Stack_Deployment/Automated_ELK_Stack_Deployment/README/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly resilient, while the implementaion of a Jump Box provides the benefit of restricting network access to a single machine.
+Load balancing ensures that the application will be highly resilient, while the implementation of a Jump Box provides the benefit of restricting network access to a single machine.
 - Load balancers protect the availability of the network by ensuring redundancy in case one of the machines goes down.
 - Jump boxes restrict network access by creating an intermediary machine that serves as a gateway which only allows specific IP addresses into the internal network.